segreeeen/fountainizer/README.md

 ### What is Fountain?
 "Fountain is a simple markup syntax for writing, editing and sharing screenplays in plain, human-readable text.
 Fountain allows you to work on your screenplay anywhere, on any computer or tablet, using any software that edits text files."

+### Where can I get it?
+Always the latest commit right here: https://github.com/segreeeen/fountainizer/tree/master/export

 Source: http://fountain.io/

 ### Who needs Fountainizer?